dialog-semiconductor/BLE_SDK6_examples/DA14531_Timer1_SW_Example/Readme.md

 #define     PWM_LOW         500
 ```

-- Define the Timer0 expiration reload value.
-Default value is 200:
+3. Define the Timer0 reload value.
+Default value is 200.

 ```c
 #define TIMER0_EXPIRATION_COUNTER_RELOAD_VALUE     200
 ```

-- An interrupt is generated on every positive edge of the Timer0 PWM signal and
-- The `timer1_event1_user_callback_function()` callback function is executed upon each timer interrupt and the on LED is changing state on every **positive edge**.
+4. An interrupt is generated on every rising edge of the Timer0 PWM signal and the `timer1_event1_user_callback_function()` callback function is used for handling timer's interrupt The on board LED is toggling following the **positive edge** of the input pulse.

 ![timer1_capturing_cb](assets\timer1_capturing_cb.PNG)

-### Capturing Mode - External PWM Source
+### Capturing Mode with External PWM Input Source

-Instead of using Timer0 to generate a PWM, you could also use **an external PWM source** applied on **CAPTURE GPIO**.
+1. **An external PWM source** can be used to generate a PWM pulse, applied on **CAPTURE GPIO**, instead of using Timer0.
+Timer1 captures the input PWM pulse following the rising edge of the pulse.

-- Use the following macro configuration in `user_timer1.h`:
+2. Following macro configuration in `user_timer1.h` should be used:

 ```c
 #undef        COUNTING_MODE